 A property called Maylings appeared in the 1920s, with a long driveway from Kiln Road, and had become Saville Gardens by the 1970s.

 Kiln Road's defining feature is being ridiculously straight, running along the top of a ridge and offering unrivalled views over the motorway.
 Fareham Common is now green belt land having withstood development from each end of the road, but it was once extended over much of north-western Fareham.
 Two narrow lanes met Kiln Road and provided access to Maylings Cottage and Kneller Court, which can still be seen today.
 Kneller Court had a Lodge at the end of the drive.

 You could be forgiven today for thinking Kiln Road's main purpose is to give Highlands Road something to meet.
 Today's road has a sharp bend taking it to Funtley Hill.
 Of course this isn't natural, and the 19th Century alignment had it continuing straight on to what is now Red Barn Lane.
 Here was the Fareham Common Brickworks.
 In the 1930s this became the Holly Grove Estate, and the first few houses on Red Barn Lane were added, down the side of the embankment on which the road appears to be built.
-The railway tunnel under the hill on which this area is built made it a lot easier to develop many years on, including one building called Tunnel Farm.
+The railway tunnel (Fareham Tunnel) under the hill on which this area is built made it a lot easier to develop many years on, including one building called Tunnel Farm.

 Like the eastern end, Kiln Road itself became slowly more developed between the 1930s and the 1960s.
 The rest of Red Barn Lane was developed in the 1980s, leading on to the Hill Park Estate, over what was once Red Barn Farm.
 Cattle from the farm would have been taken down to West Street for selling.